Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-K2KL5Aaf9Do.md

 ### Transcript

-> maybe we should do that any comment on the leaked toilet flush dlc yeah you would like a comment wouldn't you yeah i bet you would we don't tolerate leaks around here okay andrew
+> maybe we should do that any comment on the leaked toilet flush dlc yeah you would like a comment wouldn't you yeah I bet you would we don't tolerate leaks around here okay andrew